Plastic bottles have surpassed plastic bags as the biggest threat to oceans and rivers

 The good news is that consumers in Europe have done a great job curbing their use of plastic bags, and fewer are ending up in waterways around the world.
 The bad news is that now plastic bottles are clogging oceans and rivers.

 According to the new Plastic Rivers report from Earthwatch Europe and Plastic Oceans UK, plastic bottles are now the most prevalent form of plastic pollution in European waterways.
-Coming in second are food wrappers like potato chip bags and candy bar wrappers, followed by cigarette butts.
+Coming in second are food wrappers, like potato chip bags and candy bar wrappers, followed by cigarette butts.

 Here’s how the list of visible litter shakes out: